-I have complained so much about being unemployed.
+Back in 2011, I complained so much about being unemployed.
 Not just occasional whining, not just "I have nothing better to say" complaints but genuine, heartfelt, deeply rooted complaint.
-So as this transitional part of my life wraps up, it came as quite a shock to learn that I was actually going to miss some of these things I've been whining about.
-I'm going to miss the baby, even though some days he can be tyrannical in ways I did not know babies could be.
-I'm going to miss the Hedge Fund even though I still don't really know what it is and I hate loading printer paper and my hands are always paper cut from filing.
+So as the deeply transitional part of my life wrapped up, as I quit nannying and working part time at a million places, it came as quite a shock to learn that I was actually going to miss some of the things I'd been whining about.
+I was going to miss the baby, even though he could be tyrannical in ways I did not know babies could be.
+I was going to miss the Hedge Fund even though I still didn't really know what it was and I hated loading printer paper and my hands were always paper cut from filing.

-So I get that I sound utterly ridiculous.
-I am very excited to have a job.
-For real.
-And to the people who have fallen victim to my whining, I apologize in advance for the M. Night Shyamalan plot twist I am about to throw at you.
+So I fully understood that I sounded ridiculous - after being ready for a change for so long, finally getting what I wanted.
+I was very excited to have a job.
+And to the people who had fallen victim to my whining, I apologized in advance for the M. Night Shyamalan plot twist I was about to throw at them.

-Even though I've been dying to move on, as it turns out, I'm sad about moving on.
+Even though I'd been dying to move on, as it turns out, I was also pretty sad about moving on.

 Here is a fact about what it is like to be me: I am an attacher.
 I get attached.
-I pride myself in not being a stage-five-clinger [generally speaking] but I do, after prolonged periods of time with other humans, find myself often inexplicably attached to them.
-It doesn't matter if they are tiny and refuse to take naps or if they are brusk money-handling types.
-It doesn't matter if they are normal or exciting or crazy or wah-wah debbie downers.
+After prolonged periods of time with other humans, I find myself often inexplicably attached to them.
+It doesn't matter if they are tiny and refuse to take naps or if they are brusk money-handling types or adults with severe and persistent mental illness and a lot of needs they are looking at me to help them meet.
+It doesn't matter if they are normal or exciting or a lot to handle or wah-wah debbie downers.

 When it comes time to leave them, I'm going to have to give myself a second to grieve it.

 The annoying part is that I always forget this about me.
-At each transition, then, I find myself confused and startled at my emotions.
-Usually someone [my mom, mostly] will say, "oh yes, I expected this."
-And then I'm all, "Well why didn't you tell ME!??!?" because I am almost always caught off guard by it.
-When I got sad last week about leaving the babe, I wondered to myself if this attachy way of being was really good, in the end.
-Should I work on it?
+At each transition, then, I almost always find myself caught off guard by it.
+When I got sad 3 years ago about leaving the babe, I remember wondering to myself if this attach-y way of being was really good, in the end.
 Maybe transitions don't have to be this hard every time.
 Maybe I can fix this about me.

-But the thing of it is, wrong or right, I like this about me.
+But the thing of it is, wrong or right, I like it about me.
 I like that I get attached.
-I like that I feel the absence of people when they're not around anymore because it means they meant something to me when they were here.
-I like that when I say goodbye [even if it's not a real goodbye but just an I-won't-see-you-all-the-time-anymore goodbye], my heart feels a pinch that stays for a while.
+I like that I feel the absence of people when they're not around anymore because it means they meant something to me when they were.
+I like that when I say goodbye [even if it's just an I-won't-see-you-all-the-time-anymore goodbye], my heart feels a pinch that stings for a while.
 There comes a time to move on, and I usually can.
-But the person I am right now in this moment, the person who interviewed and was offered and accepted a big girl job wasn't just me as I am right now today.
+But the person I am right now in this moment, this person who interviewed for and was offered and accepted a big girl job and then stayed for some years until it was time to interview for and accept another one, that wasn't just me as I am right now in this moment.

 It was Suzie's mentor.
-Bodie, Andrew, Gabe & Sara, Christina, Micah, Lucy [the kid who liked to rescue stray cats after school], and even Luke's nanny.
-The HF's trusty paper stacker.
-The most paranoid part-marker Weaver Manufacturing ever saw [I kept having dreams that planes crashed because parts were mismarked.
-It was traumatizing].
-It was my childhood best friend and the bully from middle school art class and a bunch of roommates and the kid I taught how to fist bump at First Pres.
-It was the old lady who wanted me to help her decide [for hourssssssss] if she should buy Matchstick or Bootcut corduroy pants.
-It was everyone I've ever gotten attached to and it was a bunch of jobs I maybe didn't love with a bunch of people I definitely did.
+Bodie, Andrew, Gabe, Sara, Christina, Micah, Lucy, and even Luke's nanny.
+The hedge fund's trusty paper stacker.
+The most paranoid part-marker Weaver Manufacturing ever saw.
+It was my childhood best friend and the girl who bullied me in middle school art class and a bunch of roommates and the kid I taught how to fist bump at First Pres.
+It was the old lady who wanted help deciding [for hourssssssss] if she should buy Matchstick or Bootcut cords at JCrew.
+It is 20-something people's case manager and bonafide mental health professional.
+It was everyone I've ever been attached to and it was a bunch of jobs I maybe didn't always love with a bunch of people I definitely did.
 My point is, I did not grow up in a vacuum, but surrounded by people [for better or worse] who meant something.

 I am not just me.
-Or at least, I didn't get to be me all by myself.
+Or at the very least, I didn't get to be me all by myself.

 And I don't think I want to change anything about that.